Jola people: Culture

-The Horned Initiation Mask, Ejumba, is used in the male initiation ceremony taking place in Jola culture.
-The initiation happens once every generation.
-The mask itself is made of woven fibers and topped with animal horns.
-These masks are not popular among art historians because they are not made from wood, the traditional material masks are seen to be made out of.
-As well, not many of these masks exist anymore because of the fibers being destroyed easily.
-The function behind the Ejumba is not known by most historians.
-The mask can also be found worn in other cultures in south Senegal, Guine-Bissau, and Gambia, like the Manding and the Balante.
-It is still most notably referred back to the Jola.

 Elders are considered very important in Jola society and are believed to possess occult powers and guard societal traditions.
 In villages, a council of elders make many of the daily decisions for the community and exert much influence.
 Despite the patriarchal nature of Jola society, many women played major roles in the community and were often members in village councils, religious leaders, and landowners.
 Women are also important as cultivators of wet rice fields in which they predominated.
 Polygamy and genital mutilation are not practiced by the Jola although outside influence has made these more common in certain villages.

+When a married man dies, it is common for his house to be torn down, and for his widow to move into a different home.
+Homes for widows are known as kungomaku, and the women living in them typically make a living by working on borrowed rice paddies or by begging.
+In recent years, the use of kungomaku have increased as women have decided not to remarry.